It's important to understand your rights and responsibilities if you receive a bill based on an estimated meter read or a backbill.

-A meter reader generally visits properties once every three months, and the meter data is then sent through to the provider.
-If the meter reader is not able to access the meter (e.g. due to a locked gate or a dog in the yard), the provider will issue an ‘estimated’ read, based on the customer’s past usage or the usage of comparable households.
+You have an obligation to provide safe and unhindered access to the meter.
+If the meter reader is not able to access the meter, the provider will issue an ‘estimated’ read, based on your past usage or the usage of comparable households.

-If a bill is based on an estimated read, this should be clearly shown on the bill.
-If the estimated bill results in the customer being over or under-charged, this will be adjusted in the bill following the next actual meter reading.
-Below are common questions we receive about estimated bills and meter reading:
+If a bill is based on an estimated read, this should be clearly shown on your bill.
+If the estimated bill results in you being over or under-charged, this will be adjusted in the bill following the next actual meter reading.
+Below are common questions we receive about estimated bills and meter reading.

 How often are bills issued?

-For customers on a standard retail contract, a provider must issue bills at least once every three months.
-For customers on a market contract, the frequency of their bills will depend on the terms and conditions of their contract.
+If you're on a standard retail contract, your electricity provider must issue bills at least once every three months.
+If you're on a market contract, the frequency of bills will depend on the terms and conditions of your contract.
+With water bills, the frequency will be specified in your customer contract.

 Can a meter reader enter my property?